Special guest speakers include . . .

 Mike Berry - United Methodist Church Lead Pastor, New Carlisle, Ohio

 Pastor Mike Berry of Medway United Methodist Church was appointed to the church in 2003.
 In the last ten years, Medway's average worship attendance grew from 70 to over 800, with 200 persons who have joined the church by new professions of faith.
 Mike’s passion for sharing the gospel has become part of the culture of his church.

 Fort McKinley Church is Ginghamsburg’s urban campus on the corner of Salem and Siebenthaler Avenues in Dayton.
 Fort McKinley was a dying church of about 40 faithful servants when Ginghamsburg merged with them to revitalize the church and community.
 Today, just a few years later, Fort McKinley worships over 400 in three worship celebrations on a typical Sunday and is making a huge impact in the community.
-The Fort recently launched Soul Food, a worship opportunity combined with a hot breakfast.

 Jeff Cartwright - Campus Pastor of New Hope Church, Dayton, Ohio